nuuuwan/news_lk3_data/README.md

 ---

-### ‘Quazi court’ judge and wife arrested for soliciting bribe in Kalmunai
+### ‘Quazi court’ judge and wife arrested in Kalmunai for soliciting bribe

 *2025-08-19 05:40:00* · [`adaderanalk`](https://www.adaderana.lk/news/111608/quazi-court-judge-and-wife-arrested-for-soliciting-bribe-in-kalmunai-) · `en`

-A Quazi court judge in Kalmunai and his wife have been arrested by the Bribery Commission on allegations of soliciting a bribe.
+A ‘Quazi court’ judge in Kalmunai and his wife have been arrested by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) on allegations of soliciting a bribe.

 The suspect was taken into custody at his office located in Maruthamunai, Kalmunai in the Ampara District.

-Last month, the aggrieved party lodged a complaint with the Commission to Investigate Allegations of Bribery or Corruption, stating that the suspect had demanded a bribe in order to resolve a legal matter.
+Last month, the aggrieved party lodged a complaint with the Bribery Commission, stating that the suspect had demanded a bribe in order to resolve a legal matter.

 Following the incident, the suspect and his wife were arrested yesterday (17) by the Bribery Commission on charges of accepting a bribe.